provaridita-glitch/favorite-show-website/README.md

 💻 The Process of Creating the Website
 HTML5: Used as the foundation for constructing pages – index.html, characters.html, lore.html, and quotes.html.
 CSS3 : My own style was developed from scratch to reflect the atmosphere of the retro thriller.
 Google Fonts: Oswald and Rowdies were used in my website in order to achieve the desired stylistic effect.

+And to clarify, I used AI assist to help me build my project.
+As a beginner, I had difficulties building this.
+In this case, I took AI guide.